ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 security implications of some task parameter choices.
-Generally, attacks involving crafted DAP task parameters can be mitigated by having the the Aggregators refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 contribution).
+Generally, attacks involving crafted DAP task parameters can be mitigated by having the the Aggregators refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 report).

 ### Verification key requirements {#verification-key}